Infinityloopsistemas/delivery_tipsa/delivery_state/readme/CONFIGURE.rst

 confirmed:

   #.
 Go to *Inventory > Configuration > Settings*.
   #.
-Enable the option *Send Delivery Confirmation*.
+Enable the option *Email Confirmation*.
+  #.
+Choose the template "Delivery State Notification to Customer".